Telephone outside UK: 0044 207 431 1712

 6. East/West Business Relationship

-(Input around analytic Handout + DVD interactive documentary illustrating the commonest Western mistakes in face-to-face negotiating in Asia)
+Input around analytic Handout + DVD interactive documentary illustrating Western misperceptions of 'business relationship' in Asia, and common mistakes in face-to-face negotiating in Asia

 7. Indian negotiating style